Distributor Legal Center

 Preamble

-This Data Processing Agreement ("DPA") specifies the data protection obligations and rights of the Parties in connection with the personal data processed by Choco as a processor on behalf of Supplier when providing the Services as per the Agreement.
+This Data Processing Agreement ("DPA") specifies the data protection obligations and rights of the Parties in connection with the personal data processed by Choco as a processor on behalf of Distributor when providing the Services as per the Agreement.

 For the purposes of this DPA "Data Protection Laws" means any applicable laws and regulations in any relevant jurisdiction relating to the use or processing of personal data, including: (i) EU Regulation 2016/679 ("GDPR"); (ii) GDPR as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of Section 3 of the European Union (Withdrawal) Act 2018 (the "UK GDPR"); (iii) any laws or regulations ratifying, implementing, adopting, supplementing or replacing the GDPR; (iv) in the UK, the Data Protection Act 2018; (v) any laws and regulations implementing or made pursuant to EU Directive 2002/58/EC (as amended by 2009/136/EC); and (vi) in the UK, the Privacy and Electronic Communications (EC Directive) Regulations 2003; in each case, as updated, amended or replaced from time to time; and the terms "data subject", "processing", "processor" and "controller" shall have the meanings set out in the Data Protection Laws.
-“Personal Data” has the meaning set out in Data Protection Laws but is limited to personal data processed by Choco acting as a processor on behalf of Supplier under the Agreement as further described in Annex 1 to this DPA below.
+“Personal Data” has the meaning set out in Data Protection Laws but is limited to personal data processed by Choco acting as a processor on behalf of Distributor under the Agreement as further described in Annex 1 to this DPA below.

 1. Subject and Scope of the Assignment